Kendall/MIT station: Name changes and reconstructions

 During the 1980s, the MBTA rebuilt Kendall/MIT and other Red Line stations with longer platforms for six-car trains and with elevators for accessibility.
 The rebuilt station was dedicated in October 1987 and six-car trains began operation on January 21, 1988.
 Temporary artworks, including an entire fake cafe, were hosted at the station during the renovation as part of the Arts on the Line program.

-The main southbound headhouse is being reconstructed as part of the Kendall Square Initiative development project.
-The new headhouse will have two angled glass entrances and a pair of glass elevators, with an angular canopy supported on thin columns.
+The main southbound headhouse was reconstructed as part of the Kendall Square Initiative development project.
 Utility work began in July–August 2020, with excavation beginning in October.
 Part of the old headhouse was closed in November 2020 for construction of the interim headhouse.
 The temporary southbound headhouse opened on January 22, 2022.
 The permanent headhouse opened on February 11, 2023.